kayiwa/combine-playbook/README.md

-# Aggregator-in-a-box
+# Combine Playbook
-This repository contains code that will deploy the Aggregator-in-a-box system.
+This repository contains code that will deploy the ecosystem necessary to run Combine.
 There are two deployment methods explained below.
 Choose the one that meets your needs.
 Please be aware that running this system requires not insignificant resources.
 We recommend at least 8GB of RAM and 2 processor cores devoted to the system.
-Also of note, if you are looking for the Combine application, this repository will help you deploy it.
-Combine (a Django app) is the central application for this metadata aggregating and processing framework.
+Combine, at its heart, is a metadata aggregating and processing framework that runs within a software called Django.
 It requires other components such as Elasticsearch, Spark, among others, in order to work properly.
 If you are looking to test-drive or develop on Combine, you have arrived at the right place.

 ## Pre-Installation Notes:
  * This deployment assumes an Ubuntu 16.04 server